Sowad13/Sowad13/README.md

 - 🔭 I’m currently working on something cool!
 - 🌱 I’m currently learning Blockchain, Data Structure, Algorithms!
 - 📫 How to reach me: mejbahurrahman13@gmail.com
-- :stars: :ocean: I dream of wandering in space and underwater someday!
+- :stars: :ocean: I dream of exploring the depths of space and oceans myself someday!
 <br>

 ## Languages and Tools: